Kansas Newspaper Foundation

 Named endowed funds are funds that carry the name of a specific donor, friend or family member.
 When a donor makes a gift of at least $10,000 to the Kansas Newspaper Foundation, he or she may be eligible to place a name on a fund and give general direction to where the investment earnings will be directed within the organization.

 Named endowed funds currently being managed for KNF include:

-- The Meyer Family Fund, underwritten by donations totaling $10,000 from the late Bill Meyer and his wife, Joan, and supplemented by memorial funds given at the time of his death.
-Value on Dec.
-31, 2016 was $21,234.
+- The Meyer Family Fund, underwritten by donations totaling $10,000 from the late Bill Meyer and his wife, Joan, and supplemented by memorial given at the time of his death.
+Value on March 31, 2017 was $22,173.

 How Does the Endowment Work?

-Donations are placed in the endowment fund, presently managed by GTrust (a subsidiary of BOK Financial) in Topeka.
+Donations are placed in the endowment fund, presently managed by BOK Financial of Topeka (formerly GTrust).
 The endowment fund is in an investment pool that is invested in equities and fixed-income assets.
 Each year, based on growth and income, a percentage of the value of the fund or the proceeds above the original corpus may be paid out to fund specific projects either directed by the donor or by the Kansas Newspaper Foundation Board of Trustees.
 The goal is to continually grow the fund at the same time disbursements from the fund are being made.
 As long as prudent investment decisions are made, the endowed fund should grow, and the annual payouts should increase in value as well.

 Who Controls and Manages the Funds?

-KNF trustees are responsible for overseeing and managing endowed funds through GTrust.
+KNF trustees are responsible for overseeing and managing endowed funds through BOK Financial.
 The trustees are responsible for establishing investment policies, payout policies, annual reports and evaluating portfolio managers.
-GTrust officials then carry out those wishes, occasionally recommending adjustments as market conditions change.
+BOK Financial officials then carry out those wishes, occasionally recommending adjustments as market conditions change.